 Moored on Regent’s Canal, a century-old Dutch barge houses an island of quirkiness.
 In conversation with co-founder Paddy Screech

 In their vision, there was the idea of a place where art, music books could meet together and merge.
 A place where visitors can have a mooch around and lose track of time.
-Today, Paddy and Jon have a permit of permanent mooring, thanks to thousands of people who signed a petition in support of their cause, but it was not always like this. «For six years we moved through London’s waterways like nomads, lifting anchor and appearing in a new place every fourteen days,» Paddy recalls.
-Whilst books are the main attraction, Word on the Water also hosts live jazz and folk music on the roof stage on good weather days, along with poetry slams and performances, book launches and talks, and a monthly Jazz and Poetry show.
+Today, Paddy and Jon have a permit for permanent mooring, thanks to thousands of people who signed a petition in support of their cause.
+But it was not always like this. «For six years we moved through London’s waterways like nomads.
+Lifting anchor and appearing in a new place every fourteen days,» Paddy recalls.
+Word On The Water also hosts live jazz and folk music on the roof stage on good weather days.
+Along with poetry slams and performances, book launches and talks, and a monthly Jazz and Poetry show.

 Paddy Screech – Word On The Water Co-Founder

 Word On The Water is certainly an experience.
 In Paddy’s words, «it is friendly, and on a human scale, not like anything you’ve seen before.
 We play a selection of albums and often host live performers.
 There are our friendly dog Star and our talking parrot Jazz.
 A crackling fire in the winter and a human to recommend a book for you rather than an algorithm.
 Everything doesn’t have to be the same as everything else.
 I think people particularly like that».

 During the pandemic caused by COVID-19, both founders hid on their respective boats.
 Paddy drove his out into the countryside and spent lockdown beside a lake in a forest with his cat.
 He managed to create the online version of the Bookbarge – which is now up and running – so they could send books out to their followers all over the world. «Our Italian readers helped us stay afloat!
 We also delivered books to local customers’ doors for them».».